prometheusresearch/rios/docs/source/instrument_specification.rst

                   either indicating the identifier of one of the simple `Base Types`_, the identifier of one of the Types defined in the `Type Collection Object`_, or it can be a `Type Object`_ that defines a simple Type directly within this Field.
+Ultimately, the type must be based on a **simple** type.

 ``required``
     :Type: Boolean